Sixzero/EasyContext.jl/README.md

 2. **FullFileChunker**: A chunker that processes entire files as single chunks.
 3. **GolemSourceChunker**: A specialized chunker for Julia source code.
 4. **ReduceRankGPTReranker**: A reranker that uses GPT models to improve retrieval results.
+5. **AsyncContextJoiner**: A component that runs multiple context processors in parallel.
-5. **Various Context Processors**: Including CodebaseContext, ShellContext, and JuliaPackageContext.
+6. **Various Context Processors**: Including CodebaseContext, ShellContext, and JuliaPackageContext.

 ## Advanced Features